Welcome to our monthly summary for April 2018.

 Below are links to other news and developments that might be of interest to people with a criminal record.
 For more news, check out the news and media section of our main website.

-Spring 2017 Newsletter – What we’ve been up to
+Spring 2018 newsletter – What we’ve been up to

-We’ve published our spring 2017 newsletter which provides an update of the news from Unlock over the last three months.
+We’ve published our Spring 2018 newsletter which gives an update of the news at Unlock in the last three months.